EBIBioSamples/read_docs/docs/update/curation/external-reference.rst

              }
            }'

-   If the response returns a successful status (2xx), you will see the new link available on the sample’s page (e.g. at https://www.ebi.ac.uk/biosamples/samples/SAMEA3219152).
+   If the response returns a successful status, you will see the new link available on the sample’s page (e.g. at https://www.ebi.ac.uk/biosamples/samples/SAMEA3219152).

 Templates
 ---------

-### New external reference curation template
+New external reference curation template

 .. code-block:: json